Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You can also opt to chill the cookies for 15 minutes or longer if you aren’t baking them right away.

-STEP SIX: Allow baked cookies to cool for 2 to 3 minutes before transferring to a cooling rack.
+STEP SIX: Allow baked cookies to cool for two to three minutes before transferring to a cooling rack.

 How To Serve